mkkmaomao/AdaLog/README.md

 ## Datasets
 The raw data has been found here: [HDFS](https://figshare.com/articles/dataset/HDFS/20472282), [BGL](https://figshare.com/articles/dataset/BGL/20472270), and [Thunderbird](https://figshare.com/articles/dataset/Thunderbird/20472297).

-The embedding data can be obtained via running the *data_loader.py* file; for fast test, the generated embedding data of the BGL dataset can be found in the *data/embedding/BGL* folder.
-The details are shown later.
+The embedding data can be obtained via running the *data_loader.py* file;

-Use the BGL dataset as an example, the corresponding pre-trained models with different window sizes (i.e., ws=20, 100, and 200) can be obtained here: [pre-trained models](https://figshare.com/articles/software/Pre-trained_model_for_BGL/20472333)

 ## Reproducibility
 ### Requirements